therebelrobot/no-merge-before-prod-deploy/README.md

 # no-merge-before-prod-deploy
-A small node service that prevents merge before a daily prod deploy.
+A sm all node service that prevents merge before a daily prod deploy.